 With affordable living costs and a multitude of workspace options, Krakow is also a great place to set up office.
 Co-working spaces in the city are abundant, very reasonably priced, and some are accessible for 24 hours a day.
 There is a sociable expat community, which is growing all the time, so it’s easy to make new connections.

-If you are more partial to warmer climes, Valencia on Spain’s Costa del Azahar is an option well worth considering.
-This cosmopolitan Spanish city has a growing community of remote workers, attracted by its warm climate and cheaper living costs than the likes of Madrid and Barcelona.
+If you are more partial to warmer climes, Barcelona is an option well worth considering.
+The Catalan capital has a warm climate and stunning surroundings, punctuated by the sandy Mediterranean seafront and a mountainous backdrop.
 The weather here is great all round, with the average temperature barely dropping below 10 degrees celsius even in January.
 It’s a city with an incredible legacy of creativity that is guarantee to inspire anyone who visits to work, and it now has a modern and sustainable infrastructure to underpin it.

 5. Vilnius, Lithuania

 When we spent our second wedding anniversary in Vilnius, we were struck by the amount of nature in the city.
 I can’t think of any other capital that has so many parks, riverside paths and forests.
 In fact, almost half of the city’s land is dedicated to green space.
 At the same time, Vilnius is a technologically advanced city, ranked number one globally for tech startups in 2019 by the Financial Times.
 This balance of nature and connectivity, as well as low living costs, makes it a great place to find wellness while working.